Equitas Health Icons

 Objective

-Developing a system of symbols that appear visually and conceptually cohesive as a family of forms.
+To develope a system of symbols that appear visually and conceptually cohesive as a family of forms.
+To create inclusive icons.

 Client